Jimpex/unreal-orm/packages/unreal-orm/README.md

 **Why UnrealORM?**
 I created this package because I wanted something like it for my own projects.
 Building UnrealORM gave me the perfect excuse to spend more time crafting an even better, reusable solution for the community.

-> **Note:** UnrealORM is not at version 1.0 yet.
-While the API is stabilizing and major breaking changes are unlikely, please be aware that some changes may still occur before the 1.0 release.
+> **Note:** This is UnrealORM 1.0.0 alpha 1, built to support SurrealDB's 2.0 alpha SDK.
+While the API is stabilizing, please be aware that some changes may still occur before the final 1.0 release.

 ## Core Philosophy